 These guidelines touch on what can happen if social media is misused, and steps you can take to safeguard your own wellbeing and reputation while being a student.

-These guidelines are designed to provide advice and guidance to University of Glasgow students who use social media.
+These guidelines are designed to provide advice and guidance to University of Glasgow students when using social media but should also be considered when posting on University Teams channels & networks.
 The benefits and popularity of social media may seem obvious and well-understood, but these guidelines touch on what can happen if social media is misused, and steps you can take to safeguard your own wellbeing and reputation while being a student; personal safety and security; and even your current/future career prospects.

-Hate Crime – it is a criminal offence to make certain comments online if they are of a discriminatory nature; If you are not sure what comprises Hate Crime or a Hate Incident, see our guide to dealing with Bullying and Harassment.
+Aside from breaching the University’s own rules & regulations, it is a criminal offence to post anything online that is of a discriminatory nature.
+If you are not sure what comprises Hate Crime or a Hate Incident, see our guide to dealing with Bullying and Harassment.

 If you think you have been the target of online harassment or bullying yourself, or if you have witnessed inappropriate behaviour, and you would like to speak to someone in confidence, there are a number of things you can do.
 Most sites will have a method of reporting unacceptable behaviour to the site administrators.

 You can also adjust the settings on your site to restrict access to yourself, i.e. ‘Only me’ or only close friends, or you can block or unfollow certain individuals, or remove messages or photos which have been posted on your site by others if you feel they are inappropriate, or even if you just don’t like what has been posted.

 If you feel that things have already gone beyond your control, consider speaking to your Adviser of Studies, or an academic member of staff, a University of Glasgow Respect Adviser, one of the university chaplains, or the SRC Advice Centre.
 They will be able to give you advice on what you can do if you wish to report the matter.